kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

  - Add an informer for `CommitClass` objects to `kubelet`.
- - When updating the Node object with resources available for scheduling, `kubelet` should determine which `CommitClass` object is in effect, and use the multipliers of that `CommitClass` to change the resource amount advertised.
+ - When updating the Node object with resources available for scheduling, `kubelet` should determine which `CommitClass` object is in effect, and use the percent of that `CommitClass` to change the resource amount advertised.
  - Determine a location in the Node API to record which `CommitClass` is in effect for that Node.